 How Hydroponic Systems Work

 All hydroponic systems share the same basic logic: deliver water and nutrients directly to plant roots, provide enough oxygen so roots don’t rot, and give plants adequate light.
+The main variables are how the water is delivered and whether the system is active (pump-driven) or passive (no moving parts).

 | System Type | How It Works | Best For | Difficulty |